hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 This is tested for DSOQuad / DS203 wrt the Wildcat firmware.

+Inturn as currently I am using its analog channels, that is what I have tested while developing this logic.

 Note that the sampled data is stored in these files similar to how it would appear on the device screen, so to get enough resolution in the captured data, ensure that the Volts/Div and Time/Div is fine enough